bakecog/locationTracker/README.md

 # locationTracker
-WhereAmI is a location tracker application made with react native.
+locationTracker is a location tracker application made with react native.

 ## Description
 The application displays the map corresponding to the user's location.